 If your reason for travel is tourism, you may want to first check if you are eligible for visa-free travel under the US Visa Waiver Program (VWP).

-The VWP allows citizens of 38 partner countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country for a period of up to 90 days without needing a visa.
+The VWP allows citizens of eligible countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country for a period of up to 90 days without needing a visa.

 However, travellers that qualify for VWP must first obtain authorization to enter the US using the Electronic System for Travel Authorization (ESTA) prior to boarding a US bound air or sea carrier.
 You can do this be completing an online pre-registration form on the ESTA website at least 72 hours before departure.